russro/russro.github.io/_portfolio/2023-05_mitogan.md

 There are a couple of further analyses that I did not have the chance to conduct:

 * The discriminator/classifier still needs to be analyzed for <span class="highlight">identifying salient geometric features</span>.
 * Though many images were generated, the effective number of unique images is likely lower since <span class="highlight">generated images collapsed into several modes</span>.
 This is likely due to low diversity of cells imaged in the videos.
 More training data is needed.
-(When is it not need?
+(When is it not needed?
 Lol.)
-* These days, there might be more powerful and interpretable approaches than using a GAN architecture, such as other **self-supervised learning** approaches.
+* These days, there might be more powerful and interpretable methods than using a GAN architecture, such as other **self-supervised learning** approaches.

 ![image of revealed mitochondria image identities]({{ site.baseurl }}/images/portfolio/2023-05_mitogan/mitogan_realrevealed.png)
 <div align="center"><em>Did you guess correctly?</em></div>